hrishikeshp7/gemini-pro-bot/README.md

 </div>

 ### Features
+* Currently Updated to gemini 1.5 pro model (It is in private access so you will need to get access to it )
 * Generate creative text formats like poems, code, scripts, musical pieces, etc.
 * Stream the generation process, so you can see the text unfold in real-time.
 * Reply to your messages with Bard's creative output.